H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > The [cert chain resolver](https://github.com/zakjan/cert-chain-resolver.git) is effective for use in browsers and other protocols like mTLS, gRPC to HTTPS, MySQL Protocol, and Curl.
 > Sometimes, when you issue an HTTPS/TLS certificate from a trusted public certificate service, they provide the certificate without the full chain.
 > That tool helps resolve that by combining the necessary certificate chain.
+>
+> It's also worth noting that if you issue an HTTPS/TLS certificate from a trusted public certificate service, they may provide the certificate without the full chain, consider it bad practice 👎.
+> Be aware that some trusted public certificate services might not handle PKI operations optimally, regardless of their trust level.

 ### Enhance Ingress NGINX for Large Scalability (e.g., Handling Many Nodes)